 All hikes are led by MPRPD-trained Volunteer Naturalists and will meet at the locations noted on the hike schedules below.
 Rain will generally cancel a hike, but please call the hike leader if in doubt.
-The telephone numbers for all hike leaders are listed on the schedule, along with a short description of the planned hike.Activities & Hikes, Jan-Apr 2019
+The telephone numbers for all hike leaders are listed on the schedule, along with a short description of the planned hike.Activities and Hikes, February-April 2019

 Prepare for Your Hike